GiovannyRamirez/learn-postgresql/classes/11_joins.md

 ORDER BY name ASC;
 ```

-Youu can use it to match results from different tables using WHERE clause, but, this combination simulates JOIN, so, use JOIN instead, here, an example just to learn
+You can use it to match results from different tables using WHERE clause, but, this combination simulates JOIN, so, use JOIN instead, here, an example just to learn

+## Example

 ```sql
 SELECT c.name AS country, ct.name as continent